 I found this 3-tier drying rack that fits on the clothing rod in our laundry room.
 It’s perfect for drying my bras, blouses, and no-show ped liners.
 It folds up neatly, too, if you don’t want it hanging there all the time.

-I mentioned yesterday how much I’m learning in the Style Challenge Facebook group.
+I mentioned yesterday how much I’m learning from the Style Challenges.
 Last week I asked what was the big deal about velvet hangers — and boy did I get a response!
 Apparently, I’ve been living under a rock.
 I thought I was doing good with my “no more wire hangers” rule, but I guess there’s been an upgrade in the last few decades and velvet hangers are a thing.

 Selling points of velvet hangers: